OpenCommerce-xyz/LICENCE.pay/README.md

 # AILicense.pay - Monetize Your AI Code Usage

-**AILicense.pay** is a licensing format that enables monetization of open-source software strictly for AI usage.
+**License.pay** is a licensing format that enables monetization of open-source software strictly for AI usage.
 It allows developers to set clear terms for code usage by AI while ensuring fair compensation.

 ## Three Simple Steps